mape-maker/mape-maker/documentation/sections/options.rst

  If this option is not given, the curvature is assumed to be False
 |
 * **\\-\\-time_limit INTEGER**:
- Time limit for the optimization of curvature.
+ Time limit for curvature optimization.

  The following are two ways to specify that the time limit is 40 seconds: